timthepost/libsplinter/README.md

   training contexts where stale data must never leak back.

 - **Throughput mode (`auto_vacuum=off`)** — skips scrubbing for maximum raw speed.
 Ideal for message buses, ephemeral caches, or event streams where yesterday’s payload doesn’t matter.

+Note that even with `auto_vacuum` disabled, leaks are only possible when a reader _deliberately_ under-reads the bus;
+that is to say reads less than the informed value length (which is atomic).
+It's a very unlikely scenario that's only caused in the real world by synchronization problems, but because contamination in training is on the table, we make a big deal about it. ***Most non-scientific users won't ever care about or notice scrubbing and vacuum settings.***

 This toggle makes Splinter unique: the same lightweight library can behave like a data autoclave or like a firehose, depending on your workload.